Banana Pudding with Sour Cream

 No matter the time of year, sometimes I just don’t want to turn on my oven.
 I love no-cook, no-bake recipes that are easy to put together, flavorful, and don’t require any fancy equipment.

 This 1980s Banana Pudding with Sour Cream is just the type of recipe I’m talking about.
 It was a staple from church cookbooks at that time.
-It uses instant vanilla pudding, so there’s no need to make the filling from scratch on the stovetop.
+Instead of a from-scratch vanilla pudding like in this old fashioned southern banana pudding, it uses instant vanilla pudding, so there’s no need to make the filling from scratch on the stovetop.

 This recipe is great for feeding a CROWD—it’s great for lots of guests or leftovers, potlucks, and holiday meals.